Beware These Common Rain Gutter Installation Mistakes! What Not to Do to Have Long Lasting Rain Gutters

 Even though many kinds of oversights can happen during a rain gutter installation, there are some common mistakes that beginners tend to make each time:

 - Inadequate gutter pitch.
 From ground level, a good rain gutter installation looks like straight lines.
-However, for water to correctly flow to the downspouts and not overflow the channels, gutters must be slightly pitched approximately one or two inches per 40 feet.
+However, for water to correctly flow to the downspouts and not overflow the channels, gutters must be slightly pitched approximately ¼ inch per 10 feet.
 Forgetting this defeats the whole purpose of having a rain gutter system.

 - Incorrect gutter type.
 Choosing the right gutter type for your home is extremely important, but many inexperienced homeowners can find the selection process to be particularly daunting considering the wide range of options there are in the market.
 Since the durability and effectiveness of rain gutters are almost entirely dependent on this decision, a wrong choice could render the installation and system useless.